-When a tenant signs a lease to rent an apartment, he or she is agreeing to adhere to the terms of that agreement.
+When a tenant signs a lease to rent an apartment, they are agreeing to adhere to the terms of that agreement.
 Every lease is different.
 Some may only be one page long while others can be as much as twenty pages.
 As long as the lease terms are legal and not outlawed in the state or municipality where the rental is occurring, the tenant is required to follow them.

 Some examples of common lease terms would include:

-A tenant’s failure to follow the terms of the lease he or she signed would be a breach of the lease.
+A tenant’s failure to follow the terms of the lease they signed would be a breach of the lease.
 The landlord may be entitled to collect damages when a tenant breaches the lease.